 Due to the nature of the measure, social partners were not involved but they always support all measures and forms of the transition to green economy.

-Social partners in Croatia always support all measures and forms of the transition to green economy fully aware of the importance of environment preservation.
+Social partners in Croatia support measures relating to the transition to green economy.
 The Autonomous Trade Union in Power Industry, Chemistry and Non-Metal Industry of Croatia on the conference held on 8-9 March 2022, fully supported the activities of transition to green economy, including various governments grants to green energy production.
-Trade union underlined the need of trade unions to adjust their activities.
-This is primarily related to the conditions when many current jobs will be endangered, while the future jobs will require new skills and knowledge from the workers, so they should start with training and education as soon as possible.
+Trade unions underlined the need to adjust their activities to prepare for the future demands of the economy.

 This case is sector-specific (only private sector)